Rob Pilatus: Milli Vanilli

 Pilatus and Morvan both continued moving into music and were subsequently noticed by German music producer Frank Farian, who signed them to be part of a musical act.
 They signed contracts with Farian without taking legal advice.
 After a trip to Turkey, where the duo reportedly took part of their name from a local advertising slogan, Milli Vanilli was born.
 Pilatus and Morvan were surprised to learn from Farian that they would not be singing on their records.
 They initially refused, but were unable to pay back the advance they had received, which they had used to change and promote their images by investing in clothes and their trademark hair extensions.
 They decided to continue with the agreement for a short time until they had made enough money to pay back the advance.
 This meant that they were to be only the public faces for songs that had been pre-recorded with singers Charles Shaw, John Davis, and Brad Howell, who Farian thought were vocally talented but lacked marketable images.
 Farian had a history of acts, such as Boney M, in which most of the actual singers (including Farian himself) were replaced by other performers on stage.

 The first Milli Vanilli platinum album, Girl You Know It's True, became a worldwide hit.
 It produced five hit singles, including three number 1 hits: "Girl You Know It’s True", "Baby Don't Forget My Number" and "Blame It On The Rain".
 Milli Vanilli won the Grammy Award for Best New Artist on 21 February 1990.

 Milli Vanilli quickly rose to fame and fortune, making it difficult for Pilatus and Morvan to withdraw from their agreement with Farian.
 Their attractiveness and appealing dance performances added to their huge on-stage success.
 After several years, Pilatus and Morvan became the subject of rumours of onstage lip-synching.
 Charles Shaw, one of their recordings' actual vocalists, told the media the truth, but retracted his statement when Farian paid him $150,000.

 When Pilatus and Morvan pressured Farian to let them sing on their next album, Farian confessed to reporters on 15 November 1990 that the duo had not sung on the recordings.
 Milli Vanilli's Grammy Award was withdrawn four days later.
 Pilatus and Morvan said in an interview that they did the moral thing by initiating the withdrawal of the Grammy Award themselves.
 A United States court ruling allowed anyone who had bought the album to receive a refund.

 Farian later attempted a comeback for the duo, but it was unsuccessful.
 Pilatus and Morvan decided to spend time apart to get their lives back on track.
 Months after the media backlash, they appeared in a commercial for Carefree Sugarless [chewing] Gum, where they jokingly lip-synched to an opera recording.

-In 1992, Pilatus and Morvan signed with a new label, Taj, and released Rob & Fab, an album featuring their own voices, but it sold only around 2,000 copies due to its limited release.
+In 1992, Pilatus and Morvan signed with a new label, Taj, and released Rob & Fab, an album featuring their own voices, but it sold only 2,000 copies due to its limited release.
 The label went bankrupt shortly thereafter.